solana-labs/ecosystem/projects/soda.md

 discord: https://discord.gg/4r7uyyTR3V
 ---

-Soda is a lending protocol with on-chain credit rating system.
+Soda is a lending protocol with credit rating system.
 Soda provides easy-to-use lending service and credit system, Sol ID.
 Sol ID analyzes both retail users and protocols'/institutions' on-chain behaviors, and issues a score according to their trading behaviors.
 With this credit system we can achieve on-chain management and have a new mechanism for protocol-to-protocol/business cooperation.